JCSDA-internal/eva-docs/doc/contriburting_to_eva/github_actions.md

 - synchronized
 - reopened

+Developers can run this manually by running `python pycodestyle_run.py` in the root directory of the repository.

 ## YAML coding norms
 This workflow uses the `yaml-lint` GitHub action (ibiqlik/action-yamllint@v3) to ensure that the YAML that is added to the repository follows a desired convention.
 The specific checks/options for the YAML linter are controlled by the `.yamllint.yml` file in the root directory of the repository.